Thursday's Scottish Gossip

 Last updated on .From the section Scottish

-Celtic have agreed terms with 21-year-old forward Marco Tilio and current club Melbourne City - and the Scottish champions are looking to get the deal over the line in the coming days before the Scottish champions return for pre-season training on Monday.
+Celtic have agreed terms with 21-year-old forward Marco Tilio and current club Melbourne City - and the Scottish champions are looking to get the deal over the line before they begin pre-season training on Monday.
 (Sky Sports)

 Marco Tilio's move from Melbourne City to Celtic could set an A-League transfer record, surpassing the £1.4m paid by Westerlo for left-back Jordan Bos in May, with the 21-year-old winger awaiting work permit approval.
 (Scottish Sun)